jplegacy/rubixAI/README.md

 This file contains the implementation of A* which relies on the heuristic function within the Rubix classes.

 ##### searchStructures.py
-This file contains essential classes used through out the searching algorithms like nodes, queues and classes like the priorityQueue.
+This file contains essential classes used throughout the searching algorithms like nodes, queues, and classes like the priorityQueue.

 ### 5. Program Configuration
 Configuration parameters can be found within cube_exp.py

 ### 6. About Project
-This group project expands upon the concepts discussed in Artifical Intelligence Courses and applies them to the domain of Combinatorics.
+This group project expands upon the concepts discussed in Artificial Intelligence Courses and applies them to the domain of Combinatorics.

 #### Contributors to building this project:
 - Jeremy Perez